Top 5 Signs Your Tap Water Needs Filtration in 2026

 How Does Tap Water Affect Skin and Hair?

-Chlorine Irritation:Â Chlorine in tap water can be hard on hair and skin, causing damage and stripping any moisture or natural oils out of hair and skin.
-This can result in dry, irate, and inflamed skin.
+Chlorine Irritation: Chlorine in tap water can be hard on hair and skin, causing damage and stripping moisture and natural oils.
+This can result in dry, irritated, and inflamed skin.
 Extended exposure can exacerbate those problems, especially among people with sensitive skin.

-Rough Water and Dryness:Â Hard water is one more enemy.
-The minerals in hard water are able to clog pores, which can cause skin problems such as acne, eczema, or irritation.
-If your hair is exposed to hard water, dryness, breakage, and dullness may be to blame.
+Rough Water and Dryness: Hard water is one more enemy.
+The minerals in hard water can clog pores, leading to skin problems such as acne, eczema, or irritation.
+If your hair is exposed to hard water, dryness, breakage, or dullness, it may be to blame.

 How Filtration Can Help